Lupus Rash Treatment – Everything You Must Know

 Symptoms Of Lupus

-4. Fatigue and fever: Fatigue and fever may be associated with lupus.
-At times fatigue may also interfere with the daily activities and exercise.
-Some people experience a low-grade unexplained fever every now and then.
+4. Fatigue and fever: Fatigue and fever may be associated with Lupus.
+At times, fatigue may also interfere with daily activities and exercise.
+Some people experience a low-grade unexplained fever occasionally.

-5. Sensitivity to light: People suffering from lupus are highly sensitive to ultraviolet light and sun.
-Exposure to sunlight may trigger skin rash and may worsen existing symptoms.
+5. Sensitivity to light: People with Lupus are highly sensitive to ultraviolet light and the sun.
+Exposure to sunlight may trigger a skin rash and worsen existing symptoms.

-6. Hair loss: This lupus symptoms tend to come and go.
-At times, the patients may observe hair falling in patches or thinner hair across the scalp.
+6. Hair loss: Lupus symptoms tend to come and go.
+At times, patients may observe hair falling in patches or thinner hair across the scalp.
 New hair may begin to grow back when the flare-up is over.

-Check below for more pictures on lupus skin rash pictures, especially for lupus on feet and lupus on legs.
+Check below for more pictures of lupus skin rash, especially of Lupus on feet and Lupus on legs.

 How To Diagnose Lupus?

-It may get tricky to diagnose lupus as the symptoms indicate some other medical conditions too.
-For example, the symptoms like swelling and joint pain resemble the symptoms of rheumatoid arthritis.
-However, the combination of fatigue, joint pain, and skin rashes may set apart Lupus.
+It may be tricky to diagnose Lupus as the symptoms indicate other medical conditions.
+For example, swelling and joint pain resemble the symptoms of rheumatoid arthritis.
+On the other hand, rashes, joint discomfort, and exhaustion may distinguish Lupus.

 Medical Treatments for Lupus

-Medications for lupus include corticosteroid creams for rashes; nonsteroidal anti-inflammatory drugs (NSAIDs) for fever and joint pain; antimalarial medications for rashes, ulcers and joint pain.
-Corticosteroids may be prescribed as either pills or intravenous injections in severe cases.
+Medications for Lupus include corticosteroid creams for rashes, nonsteroidal anti-inflammatory drugs (NSAIDs) for fever and joint pain, and antimalarial medications for rashes, ulcers, and joint pain.
+In severe cases, corticosteroids may be prescribed as pills or intravenous injections.

 Self-Care for Lupus:

-Lifestyle changes may help big time to reduce lupus flare ups.
+Lifestyle changes may help reduce lupus flare-ups in the long term.

 • Cover up when exposed to the sun